jpgoldberg/python-hostname/docs/source/usage.rst

 Classes
 -------

-Name
-^^^^^

-The :class:`hostname.Name` is the substantive class.

-.. autoclass:: hostname.Name
-    :members:

-If ``candidate`` is not a valid hostname, initializing the class will one of the :exc:`hostname.exception.HostnameException` :doc:`exceptions`.

 Hostname
 ^^^^^^^^

-The :class:`hostname.Hostname` should be thought of as a subtype of :py:class:`str`.
+The :class:`hostname.Hostname` is a subtype of :py:class:`str`.

+If ``candidate`` is not a valid hostname, initializing the class will raise one of the :exc:`hostname.exception.HostnameException` :doc:`exceptions`.
+``**kwargs`` are described in :ref:`sec-flags`.

 .. autoclass:: hostname.Hostname

-If ``candidate`` is not a valid hostname, initializing the class will one of the :exc:`hostname.exception.HostnameException` :doc:`exceptions`.
-``**kwargs`` are described in :ref:`sec-flags`.
+    :members:

 .. _sec-flags: